vercel/commerce/site/comments.md

 The 2nd attempt seemed natural, but acted as if we left out the build CRUD work altogether https://dashboard.cypress.io/projects/pefcjb/runs/31c1fa51-d767-4b32-bfc6-d7999e6d8bfb/test-results/30a2947c-80ab-477a-adf5-84d420f596eb/screenshots.

 I have disabled the parallelization as advertised for the time being.
 Perhaps there are gotchas with Vercel that need to be figured out.
+If we can make this work in the current version of the repo, we have to be very detailed about how, then compare & contrast to what we would do instead in a client-side-only app (ex: React vs NextJs).

 ## [Part 5 Deploying to Vercel](https://learn.cypress.io/tutorials/deploying-to-vercel)

 I must have missed the part about changing the build directory.
 Where was that mentioned?
-I cannot find it anywhere.
 The current Vercel app only produces dist folders under packages.
+We need to make it so that this part is unmistakable.